s37syed/resume/README.md

 ## Custom
 This is a modified resume by Shah Syed.
+It deviates from an old version of @posquit0's Awesome-CV and features changes that, at the time, weren't implemented (such as theming elements for colouring entire words).

 ## Development Instructions
 Mac OS X - Install BasicTex.
 Get TeX Live and install all dependancies for project.
 Install TeXMaker and edit .Tex Files.
 Compile using XeLaTeX and export as PDF.